 - Gestational age

-- APGAR scores at 1 and 5 minutes
+- APGAR scores at one and five minutes

 - ECMO utilization, time of initiation and duration